ZEV Ready Step 15: Support Drivers in Operating ZEVs and Using EVSE

 The site ZEV champion, site location fleet managers, facility infrastructure managers, facility energy managers, and vehicle operators are the primary audiences for this process step.

-This step takes place after the fleet location has received their ordered ZEVs, completed EVSE installation, and activated the charging stations.
-To help ensure a successful fleet electrification program, this process step outlines the responsibilities for the key fleet electrification stakeholders at the site for ongoing management of ZEVs at the fleet location.
+This step takes place after the fleet location has received its ordered ZEVs, completed EVSE installation, and activated the charging stations.
+To help ensure a successful fleet management program, this process step outlines the responsibilities for the key fleet stakeholders at the site for ongoing management of ZEVs at the fleet location.
 This includes operator education and training (e.g., charging and driving ZEVs, managing battery electric vehicle [BEV] range, and using public charging stations), vehicle maintenance, and EVSE maintenance.

 Vehicle Operator Education and Training